KonnexionsGmbH/db_seeder/README.md

     docker-compose up -d

-a `db_seeder` specific development container can be started, which performs the following processing:
+a **`DBSeeder`** specific development container can be started, which performs the following processing:

 - all client databases with the database schema `db_seeder_schema.company.json`
 - all client databases with the database schema `db_seeder_schema.syntax.json`